arph226/BAE305-SP25-Lab1/README.md

  - We adjusted frequency and amplitude of the waveform to observe changes

 # Test Results
-The results obtained for step 1.1 of this lab are shown in the table below.
+The results obtained for step 1 of the Test Procedures are shown in the table below.
+All resistors were found to be in tolerance

 **Resistor Values Table**
 |Color Code|Expected Value (&Omega;)|Tolerance(%)|Measured Value (&Omega;)|Within Tolerance|